Same but Different

 We finished Same But Different with the Worcester World Reunion Tour and the incredible Heavy Beat Brass Band!

-These 8 young professional jazz musicians brought their funky flair and New Orleans style to a number of spots around Worcester!
-The band stopped at the Pumphouse, Worcester Woods Country Park, Cathedral Square, Crowngate Shopping Centre, Foregate Street Station and stopped for a very special and exclusive performance at Latimer Court Care Home.
+These young professional jazz musicians brought their New Orleans style to a number of spots around Worcester!
+The band stopped at the Pumphouse, Worcester Woods Country Park, Cathedral Square, Crowngate Shopping Centre, Foregate Street Station and stopped for a very special performance at Latimer Court Care Home.

-Watch our video to see (and hear) how they brought the funk to Worcester!
+Watch our video to see how they brought the funk to Worcester!

 Video by James Silvanus Films